Actindo-AG/Documentation/Channels/UserInterface/07d_Logging.md

 **Settings**

-The side menu displays the different log levels.
-The log level view on the right side changes to the corresponding log level when another entry is selected in the side menu.
+The side menu displays the different log levels and the log level settings.
+The corresponding view is displayed on the right side when an entry in the side menu is selected.

-**Log level (side menu)**
+- *Log level*
+    Click this menu entry to display the *Log level* view on the right side.

 - *Emergency*
     Click this menu entry to display the *Emergency* view on the right side.